Back to Contents...

 The RS-1 HF Transceiver

-The RS-1 could be considered the 'flagship' of cold-war U.S. clandestine radios.
+The RS-1 could be considered the early 'flagship' of cold-war U.S. clandestine radios.
 It's development started in 1948; and it was used by the Agency for 12-15 years, and by the Army for several additional years.
 Although smaller and lighter sets were to be developed soon after it's introduction, the RS-1 was valued long afterward for being functional and reliable.

 An RS-1 set, configured to operate from AC mains power.
 Clockwise from left are: power supply, RT-3 transmitter, and RR-2B receiver.
 The power supply shown will also operate from 6 VDC, and has a connector for a GN-58 hand-crank generator.
 Author's collection.